How It Works

-- Be registered for the course for which you want a tutor
+- Be registered at Iowa State for the undergraduate course for which you want a tutor

 - Select funding source: U-Bill (self-funded) or funding agency (requires approval)

-- Keep your profile up-to-date (this allows us to effectively match you with a tutor)
+- Have an open schedule this allows us to effectively match you with a tutor

 Please review the Policy Statement for Tutees for further information related to rates, absences, withdrawing from tutoring, and handling changes in your schedule.

-Tutoring fees are charged to your U-Bill once a month.
+Tutoring fees are charged to your U-Bill once a month for the previous month.
 Tutees may be eligible to receive financial assistance to aid them with tutoring fees.
-A listing of funding resources is available on the tutee application.
+A listing of funding resources is available on the tutee request page.
 If your tutoring is paid for by an outside source, you will need approval from the funding agency.
 If your funding source is not approved, you will need to pay by U-Bill or remove your request.

 Please contact Rebecca Nation at email@example.com if you are concerned about funding your tutoring request.